19network42/tutors_guide/Tutors.md

 - Help cheating directly or indirectly
 - Wear headphones or earphones on both ears

 At least two tutors must remain in the cluster during exams.
-One supervising tutor should ALWAYS be supervising an exam session.
+One supervising tutor should always be supervising an exam session.

 If suspicious behavior occurs: